APO Zip Codes and the U.S. Military Postal Service

 Navigating APO and FPO Mail Deliveries

-The U.S. Postal Service will deliver mail to a military port in the U.S., and the Military Postal Service will transport mail intended for servicemen and women at posts or ships overseas via military cargo aircraft.
+The U.S. Postal Service will deliver mail to a military port in the U.S. Then the Military Postal Service will transport mail intended for servicemembers at posts or aboard ships via military cargo aircraft.

 The suffixes after the APO or FPO address determine which Military Post Office will handle the package before it's sent overseas.
 For instance, AE indicates Armed Forces Europe, AA indicates Armed Forces Americas, and AP indicates Armed Forces Pacific.